 A few years back, it wasn’t as easy to get your DNA tested.
 Now, you can easily buy genetic tests from websites such as Amazon or even at your local drugstore.
 Plus, many providers allow you to purchase directly and securely from their website.

 If you’re looking for DNA tests as a tool to diagnose an illness or condition, however, you’ll probably need to go through your doctor.
 In some cases, these tests are even covered by insurance, so you won’t have to worry much about the DNA test cost.

 How much DNA testing costs is not a question that’s easily answered.
-Prices can vary widely depending on what is its intended purpose.
+Prices can vary widely depending on what its intended purpose is.
 For example, if you want a diagnostic test for rare diseases, it can cost you thousands of dollars if not covered by insurance.